strike65/SwiftyBoost/Sources/SwiftyBoost/Documentation.docc/DynamicFactory.md

 ## Errors

-- Unknown name or missing required parameters → the Swift initializer throws ``DistributionError/invalidCombination(message:)``.
+- Unknown name or missing required parameters → the Swift initializer throws ``DistributionError/invalidCombination(message:value:)`` and, when available, populates ``value`` with the problematic argument.
 - Domain violations and numerical errors are mapped to IEEE‑754 values by the bridge; Swift then exposes them as `nil` for optional metrics or returns numeric values for queries.

 ## Extensibility